 A container carrier reports to the nearest coastal station that it has lost some of its deck containers during severe weather conditions.
-The Member State receiving the information should distribute the information to all potentially affected Member States.
+The Member State receiving the information should distribute the information to all potentially affected Member States and to the flag State (if EU flag vessel).